demonsters/raincheck/README.md

 # Redux

-`Raincheck` is in particular great to be used with Redux.
+`Raincheck` is particular great when used with Redux.
-For this an helper function `createMiddleware()` is available:
+To connect to a store you can use `createMiddleware()`, like so:

 ```javascript